line/armeria/site/src/sphinx/client-retry.rst

     HttpClient client = new HttpClientBuilder(...)
             .decorator(CircuitBreakerHttpClient.builder(cbStrategy)
                                                .newDecorator())
-            .decorator(RetryingHttpClient.builder(myRetryStrategy)
+            .decorator(RetryingClient.builder(myRetryStrategy)
                                      .newDecorator())
             .build();

     final AggregatedHttpResponse res = client.execute(...).aggregate().join();

-This decorates :api:`CircuitBreakerHttpClient` with :api:`RetryingHttpClient` so that the :api:`CircuitBreaker`
+This decorates :api:`CircuitBreakerHttpClient` with :api:`RetryingClient` so that the :api:`CircuitBreaker`
 judges every request and retried request as successful or failed.
 If the failure rate exceeds a certain threshold, it raises a :api:`FailFastException`.
-When using both clients, you need to write a custom :api:`RetryStrategy` to handle this exception so that the :api:`RetryingHttpClient` does not attempt a retry unnecessarily when the circuit is open, e.g.
+When using both clients, you need to write a custom :api:`RetryStrategy` to handle this exception so that the :api:`RetryingClient` does not attempt a retry unnecessarily when the circuit is open, e.g.

 .. code-block:: java